andresfb/epitube/README.md

 # Epicurus Tube
-A sel-hosted system to stream personal videos
+A self-hosted system to stream personal videos